duongpham17/autoclicker-application/README.md

-Packaging the application
+# Packaging the application

+# Autoupdate
+package.json - publish - make sure the repo is pointing to the correct place

-Before releasing
+# Before releasing
 1) change package.json version
 2) check public/electron.js is set to production
 3) npm run build